 By definition, all green careers could all be labeled as “cutting edge.”
 The fact is, however, that most green industries have been around for decades.
 As with all professions, though, there are new trends forming within each of the green industries all the time.
-Listed here is a small sample of the trends currently fueling career growth and job opportunities.
+Listed here is a small sample of the trends currently fuelling career growth and job opportunities.

 Biomimicry: A relatively new scientific discipline, biomimicry concerns the study and imitation of complex biological and other systems found in nature to solve human problems.
 Although still in its infancy stages, some sustainability experts see potential opportunities in bio-inspired design.